 In response, organizations worldwide are meeting parents halfway to combat the problems and risks that come with harsh chemicals and non-biodegradable products.

-In keeping with their values, Seventh Generation has launched an annual diaper donation program dedicated to offering chlorine-free diapers to women’s shelters.
+“It is now widely documented that the chemicals found in our surroundings – including our home environment – can find their way into our bodies and eventually be linked to a wide variety of health problems,” says Serena Chenoy, a spokesperson for Seventh Generation has launched an annual diaper donation program dedicated to offering chlorine-free diapers to women’s shelters.
 For every package of diapers sold in August 2010, Seventh Generation will donate one pack to a women’s shelter in Ontario or Quebec.
 It is anticipated that about 6000 packs of diapers will be donated through this initiative.
 Seventh Generation chlorine-free diapers are available at Walmart, Loblaws, and the majority of natural health product stores.
 For more information, go to http://ca.seventhgeneration.com/en/changes-0